Sathyaraj-dev/reactjs-interview-preparation/README.md

 **Why you can't update props in React?**

 The React philosophy is that props should be immutable and top-down.
 This means that a parent can send any prop values to a child, but the child can't modify the received props.

+**Destructuring in React**

+In the JavaScript and React world, object and array destructuring are powerful features that allow developers to extract data from arrays or objects into distinct variables.
+This is particularly useful when dealing with complex state objects or props in a React component.

+const vehicles = ['mustang', 'f-150', 'expedition'];

+const [car, truck, suv] = vehicles;